jpamata/jpamata.github.io/_posts/2017-12-12-my-internship-willis-towers-watson.md

 - I got to write documentations for User Acceptance Testing

-- Learned the importance of dynamic programming in the real world
+- Learned the importance of dynamic programming in the real world, testing multiple edit distance algorithms to satisfy a spec for a search function.
+In the end, implemented a custom levenshtein distance

 - I got to develop and then release a management system into production that scaled from 1 QPS to 23 QPS (or almost 2 million per day)